o3de/o3de.org/content/blog/posts/mps-blog.md

 **Gem Spawn Points**
 Gem Spawn Points should be created wherever you want a gem to appear in the level.

-* **Transform** - The location the gem will appear in the level.
+* **Transform** - The location of the gem spawn point.
-* **Tag** - Here you will enter the tags that correspond with the gems you want to spawn in this location.
-Entry [0] should be the Gem Spawn tag (set above in the Gem Spawn Tables Per Round component).
-Additional entries correspond with the gem(s) type you want to spawn in this location..
-You can add more than one gem type here.
-When this happens, the Gem Weight will influence which gem spawns each time. e.g. If you add yellow and green gems and give each a weight of 1, there will be an even chance of either to spawn.
+* **Tag** - The tag(s) that correspond with the gem(s) you want to spawn from this spawn point.
+You can add more than one gem type to the spawn point by adding entries and entering tag values from the Gem Spawnables table.
+When more than one gem spawnable tag is referenced, the **Gem Weight** value influences which gem spawns.
+For example, if you add yellow and green gem sapwnables and give each a weight of 1, there is an even chance of either to spawn.
 If one is set to greater than 1, that gem is more likely to spawn.
-* **Script Canvas & Mesh & Material components** - By default, gem spawn points have no visual indicator in the editor as gems only appear in those positions when the game is running.
-To allow you to visualize gem spawn points in the editor we add the mesh component and assign the gem model and a material that matches the gem that will appear in game.
-Then, when the game starts, we hide the placeholder gem models using the script canvas component
+* **Script Canvas & Mesh & Material components** - By default, gem spawn points have no visual indicator in the editor as gems only appear when the game runs.
+To visualize gem spawn points in the editor, the Mesh and Material components assign the gem model and a material that matches the gem that appears in game.
+When the game runs, the script canvas component hides the gem visualization mesh.

 ## **Setting Up Teleporters**